EOSIO/eos/docs/nodeos/01_install/01_build-from-source/02_build-eosio-binaries/02_manual-build/00_eosio-dependencies/index.md

 ## Manual Installation of Dependencies

 EOSIO dependencies can also be built and installed manually by reproducing the same commands invoked by the [Build Script](../../00_build-script).
-The actual commands can be generated from the script directly by exporting specific environment variables to the script when invoked:
+The actual commands can be generated from the script directly by exporting specific environment variables and CLI parameters to the script when invoked:

 ```sh
 $ cd ~/eosio/eos